LLC Protection Explained: What Does an LLC Protect You From?

 LLC owners' liability protection depends on state law and the type of claim being asserted against the business.

-Personal assets may still be vulnerable if you fail to form an LLC properly or maintain adequate insurance coverage.
+In addition, personal assets may still be vulnerable if you fail to form an LLC properly or maintain adequate insurance coverage.

 Personal liability is a concern when people operate a business without establishing a separate legal entity to protect their assets, such as a corporation or a limited liability company.